kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

 If users already exist, they will be deleted and then created again.

 ::: warning
-By default, Kuzzle prevent existing user overwriting.
+By default, Kuzzle prevents existing user overwriting.
 You can either skip or overwrite existing users with the `onExistingUsers` option.
 :::